-- Intended impact of the project with a special focus on quality, efficiency and health outcomes;
+- Intended impact of the project with a special focus on quality, efficiency, health outcomes, and sustainability

 - Adaptability and scalability of the project in the region, the country and to the rest of the world

-- Scientific rigor of the project’s design and outcome measures; and
+- Scientific rigor of the project’s design and outcome measures

 - Clarity of the presentation

-Winners of the IHF Awards 2021 will be presented with a prestigious plaque during the special Awards Ceremony at the 44th World Hospital Congress in Barcelona, Spain.
+Winners of the IHF Awards 2022 will be presented with a prestigious plaque during a special Awards Ceremony on 10 November at the 45th World Hospital Congress in Dubai, UAE.

-Gold Winners of each category will receive complimentary registrations (details below) to attend the Awards Ceremony and the World Hospital Congress in Barcelona.
+Gold Winners of each category will receive complimentary registrations (details below) to attend the Awards Ceremony and the World Hospital Congress in Dubai.
 In addition, they will receive funding to support their hospital representatives’ travel and accommodation costs for attending the Congress.
 Receipt of funding is conditional on attendance at the Congress.

 Gold Winners will also have the opportunity to present in a special parallel session at the Congress.

-- Austco Excellence Award for Quality and Patient Safety, American College of Healthcare Executives Excellence Award for Leadership and Management, Ashikaga—Nikken Excellence Award for Green Hospitals, Excellence Award for Corporate Social Responsibility – 1 complimentary registration + up to 2,500 CHF funding for travel and accommodations
+- Seddiqi Holding Excellence Award for Corporate Social Responsibility, Ashikaga-Nikken Excellence Award for Green Hospitals, American Hospital Association Excellence Award for Healthcare Workers’ Wellbeing, American College of Healthcare Executives Excellence Award for Leadership and Management, Austco Excellence Award for Quality and Patient Safety – 1 complimentary registration + up to 2,500 CHF funding for travel and accommodations

 The Gold Winner of the Sultanate of Oman Excellence Award for Health Services During Crisis will receive 1 complimentary registration and a 10,000 CHF award.
 Additionally, Gold, Silver, and Bronze winners will each receive up to 2,000 CHF funding for travel and accommodations.

 Silver and Bronze Winners

-Silver and Bronze Winners of each category will receive one complimentary registration each to attend the Awards Ceremony and the World Hospital Congress in Barcelona.
-They will also have an opportunity to display a poster in the Congress venue.
+Silver and Bronze Winners of each category will receive one complimentary registration each to attend the Awards Ceremony and the World Hospital Congress in Dubai.

 The funding for travel and accommodations will not be given to Gold Winners who cannot attend the in-person Awards Ceremony.